 4. Zapiekanka is the Polish answer to Italian pizza.
 It is a baguette cut in half, and topped with mushrooms/salami, cheese and soaked in garlic mayonnaise.

-5. Alcohol in Poland is utterly cheap!
+5. Alcohol in Poland is extremely cheap!
 It’s so cheap that sometimes you can find a can of beer for 2 pln or 45 cents.
 Don’t come back without trying Zubrowka & Soplica.

 6. That said, refrain from drinking alcohol in public places or even public transport.
 It can attract heavy fine.